sepiddsh/CleaningData_Project/README.md

 The activity labels in y_merged are converted to factor, and their levels are changed to the second column of activity labels, which contains the descriptive namesof activities.

 # Step 4:
 Appropriately labels the data set with descriptive variable names.
-This is done by
+This is done by replacing column names with the second column of the features dataframe, which is a factor vector.

+Finally all subjects, labeles, and X_merged data are merged into one dataset.
+And the column names are adjusted a bit (where there were BodyBody in the names, it is replaced with one Body) and subject and activity column names are adjusted too.

 #Step 5:
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.